openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

  :alt: The "Start my exam" button is available on the edX exam page after you
        have finished setting up the proctoring software.

 #.
 Start answering your exam questions.
+The timer at the upper right of the
+   courseware page shows the time that you have remaining in the exam.

    .. note:: After you start a proctored exam, you must not close the
       proctoring software window, although you can minimize it.